Lemoncode/master-frontend-lemoncode/05-testing/01-react/02-components/02-name-edit/README.md

 ```

-- should update h3 text when input changes.
+Should update h3 text when input changes.
 This library comes with `fireEvent`, it will simply trigger some event over the element but in some cases, [we could have some issues](https://github.com/testing-library/react-testing-library/issues/322).
 So let's install [@testing-library/user-event](https://github.com/testing-library/user-event) is a package that's built on top of `fireEvent`, but it provides several methods that resemble the user interactions more closely:

 ```bash
 npm install @testing-library/user-event @testing-library/dom --save-dev